axtk/axtk.github.io/x/t8_react_pending_vs_react_query.md

   };
 ```

 The introduced changes are exactly the same as in the Example 1.
 And again the changes affected the code only tangentially.
-The Transient State setup is largely decoupled from the code it handles, which reduces cognitive load and makes the async action state tracking more transparent and maintainable.
+The React Pending setup is largely decoupled from the code it handles, which reduces cognitive load and makes the async action state tracking more transparent and maintainable.

 ## Summary

 TanStack React Query offers a way to track async actions' state as part of its feature set.
 As we saw above, the adoption of React Query requires careful context-dependent refactors.
 It also takes over the app's shared state (or a part of it), affecting the way components interact with the app's state.

-When introducing a complex data fetching lib feels like an overkill, Transient State, as a small single-purpose lib, can offer a neat, minimalist way to set up the async action state tracking, either local or shared, without affecting the app's state.
+When introducing a complex data fetching lib feels like an overkill, T8 React Pending, as a small single-purpose lib, can offer a neat, minimalist way to set up the async action state tracking, either local or shared, without affecting the app's state.